tea-lover-418/safe-travels/README.md

 ### Location tracking

 Show your current location and travelled route.
-Updates every ~15 minutes even when the app is not open or in the background.
+Your location is tracked no measurable effect on your battery life, and works while the app is not even running or open in the background.

 ### Feed

 Upload photos and text onto a feed.

+### Privacy

+Privacy is a cornerstone of SafeTravels.
+While many platforms collect and sell your data, SafeTravels let's you control the data and will never sell this in any way.

+Includes other safety features like:

+- Blocking location tracking near your home

 ## Self hosting